International Association of Classification Societies: Duty and responsibility of members

 There are more than 50 organizations worldwide that define their activities as providing marine classification.
 Those classification societies that meet the conditions of membership may apply for membership of IACS.
-To remain a member, all members are required to demonstrate continued compliance with quality standards as determined by periodic audits.
+To remain a member, all members are required to demonstrate continued compliance with quality standards as determined by periodic audits conducted by Independent Accredited Certification Bodies (ACBs).

 To promote maritime safety and clean seas, IACS and its individuals carry out research and development on marine-related topics, providing technical support and verifying compliance with published standards.

 The classification process begins with the evaluation by the classification society of a submitted design to determine its compliance with the rules.
 During construction, classification society surveyors attend the vessel to verify that it is built in conformance with the drawings and to the rules.
 On delivery, the vessel will receive periodic surveys by the society to verify that it is being maintained to the required standard.
 These surveys generally follow a five-year cycle of annual, intermediate, and special surveys with the extent of the survey varying depending upon the age of the vessel or offshore unit and the type of survey being conducted.

-For a vessel to remain ‘in class’ it must meet the class rule requirements at the completion of each survey.
-Should a vessel sustain in-service damage, the vessel’s owner advises the classification society of record so that a damage survey can be arranged.
+For a vessel to remain "in class" it must meet the class rule requirements at the completion of each survey.
+Should a vessel sustain in-service damage, the vessel's owner advises the classification society of record so that a damage survey can be arranged.
 If the surveyor decides that the damaged vessel no longer meets the rules, the owner must carry out repairs to bring the vessel back into compliance if it is to remain in the class.